 Stuff You Get

 What do you get for running the race?
 Well, you get free entry on to the island.
 We’ll toss in some sort of tech shirt with the really cool race logo on it.
 Last year we gave away prize money to the top three men and women.
 It wasn’t much, but at least we gave some out.
-We’ll also have a bar-b-que at the ranch for runners and family (family costs a little bit extra, like $3 each).
+We’ll also have buffalo chili at the finish for runners and family (family costs a little bit extra, like $3 each).
 If you finish, we have some coffee mugs with the race logo on them to hand out.
-Oh, and we’ll give you a ride back to White Rock Bay to pick up your car.
+Oh, and we’ll give you a ride back to the Ranch to pick up your car.
 Are we nice or what?

 Last year we hand timed the race.
 If we have a lot more runners this year, we’ll probably chip time it.
 If you have to go off trail to avoid wildlife, or if you get lost, there is no time adjustment, so deal with it.